A typical Hyderabadi auto availed for cheap commuting.

 I love jasmine.
 I often carry a few of them with me.
 The fragrance keeps me going up the polluted streets of Hyderabad.
 As the woman alights with the two men, I take a deep breath and refuel my lungs with the fragrance of jasmine, trying to wipe off the anxiety that her poor health had caused me.

 My face buried in my hands.
 I feel much comfortably seated this time.
-There are two on my side and four opposite to me including this emaciated old lady.
-All this while when I was focused on the pregnant woman, the old lady dismissed in her own world, was counting change in the fold of her white sari.
+There are two on my side and four opposite to me, including this emaciated old lady.
+All this while when I was focused on the pregnant woman, the old lady dismissed in her world, was counting change in the fold of her white sari.

 Now, she edges closer to me.
 Maybe she believes I, like her, have turned the others into air.
-She starts talking and she talks more than the silence she had kept for so long.
+She starts talking, and she talks more than the silence she had kept for so long.
 She talks about inflation, she talks about the farmers of her native place in Warrangal, and she talks about cats, dogs, her cattle… She lost all her cattle to her husband’s gambling.
 Cats and dogs too?
 I want to ask, but I don’t.
 No one gambles with cats and dogs.
 No one?
 No, no one.

-By now, the fact that this old woman misses nothing is not too hard to believe.
-She looks up at me with light in her eyes and urges me to write about the girls in her village who are married off young, forced to conceive without necessary provision of nutrition and then tortured because of the poor health of the child on premature delivery.
+By now, the fact that this older woman misses nothing is not too hard to believe.
+She looks up at me with light in her eyes and urges me to write about the girls in her village who are married off young, forced to conceive without necessary provision of nutrition and then tortured because of the poor health of the child on a premature delivery.